digitoimistodude/dude-most-read-posts/README.md

 `$period` _(string) (optional)_ Which period of most read posts to receive.
 Possible values are year, month and week.
 Default value is null, which equals to all-time.

 `$args` _(array) (optional)_ If period is set, this parameter is used to set what year and month or week to use.
 Set array with period as key and wanted time as value.
 Default value is empty array, which equals to current year, month and week.
-For example, following array would return most read posts for 2015-09; array( 'year' => '2015', 'month' => '09' )`
+For example, following array would return most read posts for 2015-09; `array( 'year' => '2015', 'month' => '09' )`.

 `$query_args` _(array) (optional)_ Is merged to arguments set by plugin and forwarded to WP_Query.
 With this you can set post type or result count with `post_per_page` for example.
 Default value is empty array.